ACM

 TradicionalSantiago de los Caballeros

-Lechones
+Lechones de Santiago

 Every lechón must know how to crack the whip and perform the traditional dance.
 Their movement is distinctly African in origin — as Stelvyn describes it, they move through the crowd like the Paso Fino horse, with precise, rhythmic steps that tell the story of centuries of cultural fusion.
+Historically, the lechones were seen as guardians of the carnival, leading the parade and keeping crowds in check with whips made from sisal rope that crack with a sharp, intimidating sound.

 "They move through the crowd like the Paso Fino horse" — Stelvyn Mirabal